0xSabdadev/web3-payment-protocol-demo/README.md

-# Demo: How to accept truly decentralized Crypto Donations (Web3 donations) right on GitHub Pages
+# Demo: How to accept truly decentralized Crypto Donations (Web3 donations) right on GitHub Pages.

 I am demonstrating here how easy it is to build a static clientside Crypto Donation page with the purpose of receiving support or funding for your projects (with any tokens & on-the-fly conversion to your configured asset).
 The routing is based on decentralized liquidity pools (e.g. Uniswap).